Tobsoft/HTL_onboard/README.md

   - Writes an integer to the HEX display.
   - `intNumber`: The integer number to display (-19 to 19).

+- `void writeChar(char c)`
+  - Display a character on the 7-segment display.
+  - This function attempts to display the provided character on the 7-segment display.
+If the character is not directly supported, it will attempt to display the uppercase or lowercase equivalent.
+If the character is still unsupported, it defaults to displaying '0'.
+  - `c`: The character to display (ASCII).

 - `void writeBinary(int binValue)`
   - Writes a binary value to the LED stripe.
   - `binValue`: The binary value to display (0 to 1023).